cds-hooks/docs/docs/specification/current.md

 The scopes granted to the CDS Service via the `scope` field are defined by the [SMART on FHIR specification](http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/).

 The `expires_in` value is established by the authorization server and SHOULD BE very short lived, as the access token MUST be treated as a transient value by the CDS Service.
+CDS Clients MAY revoke an issued access token upon the completion of the CDS Hooks request/response to limit the validity period of the token.

 Below is an example `fhirAuthorization` parameter: